A Herculean Effort: Can You Name the 12 Labors of Hercules?

 - Fantastic Beasts and Where to Find Them: A History of Monsters, from Werewolves to Hippogriffs

-The tasks given to Hercules by Eurystheus varied in nature.
+As you can see in the list above, the tasks given to Hercules by Eurystheus varied in nature.
 Some, for instance, involved killing a deadly beast(s).
-This, for instance, can be seen in the slaying of the Nemean Lion, the Lernaean Hydra, and the Stymphalian Birds.
+For example, he had to slay of the Nemean Lion, the Lernaean Hydra, and the Stymphalian Birds.
 These beasts were not ordinary.
-For example, Hercules was to bring the skin of the lion that had terrorized the region around Nemea.
-This was no ordinary lion, but a lion deemed invulnerable and Hercules arrows were ineffective against the beast.
+For example, Hercules had to bring the skin of the lion that had terrorized the region around Nemea, but his arrows were ineffective and couldn’t pierce the lion’s hide.
 Mighty Hercules overcame this problem by tracking the lion to its cave and choking it with his bare hands.

 - The Colossal Hand of Hercules, So Where is the Rest of Him?